soofstad/react-oauth2-pkce/README.md

 interface IAuthContext {
   // The access token.
 This is what you will use for authentication against protected API's
   token: string
-  // An object with all the properties encoded in the token (username, email, etc) tokenData?: TTokenData
+  // An object with all the properties encoded in the token (username, email, etc.) tokenData?: TTokenData
   // Login the user
   login: () => void
   // Logout the user from the auth provider
   logOut: () => void
-  // Keep any errors that occured during login or token fetching/refreshing.
+  // Keeps any errors that occured during login or token fetching/refreshing.
   error: string | null
-  // The idToken, if also that was returned along with the access token idToken?: string
+  // The idToken, if it was returned along with the access token idToken?: string
   // If the <AuthProvider> is done fetching tokens or not.
 Usefull for controlling page rendering
   loginInProgress: boolean